Two-Week Portugal Road Trip, with Stopovers in Spain and France

 5th Day: Praia de Vilamoura

-Praia de Vilamoura, the beautiful golden sandy beach, is closed to many hotel complexes, including Crown Plaza Vilamoura.
-Praia de Vilamoura is semi-sheltered from the waves of the Atlantic Ocean.
-It is perfect for families to bathe and splashes around.
-We spent a few hours there and felt very relaxed.
+Praia de Vilamoura, the stunning golden sandy beach, is situated near various hotel complexes, including Crown Plaza Vilamoura.
+This beach is partially sheltered from the waves of the Atlantic Ocean, making it ideal for families to enjoy a leisurely swim and playful splashing around.
+We spent a few hours there and felt thoroughly relaxed.

 Vilamoura Beach, Portugal